weronikaduda/cloudx-java-azure-dev/content/modules/module-02-introduction/task.md

 <div style="border: 1px solid #ccc; background-color: #eee;">
   <ul>
     <li>When presenting the results of the practical tasks, please <a href="../common/presenting-results/presenting-results.md">follow these guidelines</a>.</li>
-    <li>When you have completed the task, attach the file(s) to the "Result" field, and update the status to "Done."</li>
+    <li>When you have completed the task, attach the file(s) to the "Answer" field, and click "Submit."</li>
     <li>Delete unnecessary resources.</li>
   </ul>
 </div>